 Teachers, as the whole education sector are considered very important to address a change.
 It was also suggested to consider the vocational training sector, as it can help fill the gap of the required skills for the workforce.
-It was pointed out that teachers' perception and engagement could be different, as it

 It was pointed out that teachers' perception and engagement could be different, as it could depend on the subject they teach.